onoderamia/prevampire/docs/index.rst

 Welcome to prevampire's documentation!
 ====================================

-The goal of this package is to ....
-EDIT

-Specifically, this package will enable users to:
+This package will enable users to: apply preprocessing functions to put it through the VAMPIRE morpholohy pipeline to analyze shape mode differences.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    functions

 ..
 Indices and tables